-We are thrilled to congratulate and highlight the 2017-18 SOE dije Award Winners!
+We are thrilled to congratulate and highlight the 2017-18 Marsal School dije Award Winners!
 The winners include student, faculty, and staff nominees who embody deep dedication to advancing diversity, inclusion, justice, and equity in all aspects of their professional work.

 Collectively, the winners’ input, determination, and consideration greatly benefit the SOE as well as the broader campus and local communities.
 Award winners were nominated by SOE community members and selected by the SOE Education Diversity Advisory Council (EDAC).
 There were no undergraduate nominees this year, and therefore no award winner in that category.
 We thank the winners for all of their contributions and offer excerpts from their nomination statements below.